My first writing teacher was my high school’s gym teacher. What could go wrong?

 The experience turned me off writing classes for decades.
-I wrote here and there for the following year, a twinge of PTSD with every word.
+I wrote here and there for the following year, a twinge of remembered horror with every word.
 That passed with time, and writing became a joy again.

 After my first small publications, I wanted my writing to grow further and faster than craft books and critique partners could take me.
 I took a deep breath and hunted around for a class.

 I ended up taking a short story class with Gamut (horror fiction magazine) editor Richard Thomas at Litreactor.
 I did my research to make sure I respected his work, finding some of his short stories, reading his Storyville column, and asking writers I know if they’d had the experience of working with or learning from him.
 The responses I got were favorable, so I signed up for the class.

 And I got so much out of it.

 Richard picked out my weaknesses and addressed them.
 He pointed out my strengths and built upon them.
 At multiple points in his lectures I had a ‘eureka!’ moment where I figured out what was making some of my stories fall short (and how to fix them).
 Never once in his critiques did he try to make my voice sound like his voice, and that’s what impressed me the most.

 Now that the class is done, I’m going back to stories I’d given up on and getting excited about them again.

 What the heck is your point, Jenn?
 I couldn’t find actual reviews of writing classes when I was hunting for one.
 There’s kajillions of them out there, and they cost money.
 For a struggling writer, money is often an issue and every hack with a wifi signal is onto the ‘masterclass’ buzzword.
 It can feel like a gamble.